Frequently Asked Questions

 If you prepare for class, participate fully, and take an active role in the learning process, you should do as well in Honors classes as in regular classes.
 Research shows that Honors students respond positively to small, supportive classes; students who enroll in Honors courses earn the same grades they would have received in regular classes.
 If you approach college as serious business, you will succeed.

 Yes.
 No matter what your major, you are required to complete the core curriculum; the Honors curriculum consists of a number of Honors sections of core courses.
-In addition, you can take Honors Contract Courses in the Major by arranging for Honors credit with professors of your choosing.
+In addition, you can take Honors courses in your major by arranging for Honors in the Major credit with professors of your choosing.
 You can also earn up to 6 Honors Points by participating in the many Honors activities that promote learning experiences in non-classroom educational settings.
-And all Honors students must complete 6 hours of a Honors Senior Thesis/Project.
+Finally, all Honors students must complete 6 hours of a Honors Senior Thesis/Project.

 One of the benefits of membership in the Honors Program is priority registration, the opportunity to register earlier than the general population of students.
 In order to take advantage of priority registration, you must be advised through the Honors Program every semester.
 Honors advising is mandatory for all Honors students at least once a school year, freshmen and seniors during the fall semester and sophomores and juniors during the spring semester.
 Students who do not have mandatory advising may choose to register for classes at their regularly scheduled time.
 Honors advising begins at the end of October and the end of February each year; mark your calendars with a reminder to schedule an appointment with an Honors advisor.
 Afterwards, note the registration times listed for Honors students in the Registration Schedule on MyNEVADA.
 Course call numbers for Honors classes are available only from the Honors Program office.
 You must register promptly to take advantage of this opportunity.